-When parking on a level surface, you may place the shift lever in PARK first, and then apply the parking brake.
+When parking on a level surface, you may shift the transmission into PARK first, and then apply the parking brake.

-When parking on a hill, apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
+When parking on a hill, apply the parking brake before shifting the transmission to PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
 As an added precaution, turn the front wheels toward the curb on a downhill grade and away from the curb on an uphill grade.